Redesigning the Health System / Increasing Access to Culturally and Linguistically Appropriate Services

 Indicator Highlights

-Percent of Adults Who had a Difficult Time Understanding Their Doctor During the Last Visit, Over Time
+Percent of Adults Who Don’t Speak English Very Well and Had a Difficult Time Understanding Their Doctor During the Last Visit, Over Time

 Download the Data Visualization Help

-Percent of Adults Who had a Difficult Time Understanding Their Doctor During the Last Visit, by Demographic Category
+Percent of Adults Who Don’t Speak English Very Well and Had a Difficult Time Understanding Their Doctor During the Last Visit, by Demographic Category

 Download the Data Visualization Help

-Percent of Adults Who had a Difficult Time Understanding Their Doctor During the Last Visit, by Location
+Percent of Adults Who Don’t Speak English Very Well and Had a Difficult Time Understanding Their Doctor During the Last Visit, by County

 Download the Data Visualization Help